lifebottle/lifebottle.github.io/projects/ndx/ndx-guide3.md

 ## 📍 [AC.????]
 Dungeon: Linchpin of the Lord of Fire P.155
 > **📜 [Info]**: The area is large and has lava floors that deal damage, making progress challenging.
 Be sure to explore while watching your Health.
 At first, follow the main path to the dead end to collect items, then return to the entrance to restock healing items before tackling the area again , this makes clearing it much easier.
 > **💬 [Skit]**: [ct_003_088] Hey, man! (〔チャット〕てめぇ!)
  ### ⬇️ 3.
-Defeat 4 enemy sprites on the 5th floor and proceed further.
+Defeat 4 enemy sprites on 5F and proceed further.
  ### ⬇️ 4.
 Battle Flamberge at the end of the dungeon.

 ---